-The State ACT Test for Juniors has been rescheduled for April 21st.
+The State ACT Test for Juniors will not be reschedule for this school year.
 The April 4th National ACT Test date has been rescheduled to June 13th across the US.
 ACT will be sending information to students.

 Tennessee Department of Health has launched a Tennessee Coronavirus Public Information Line in

 partnership with the Tennessee Poison Center.
 The hotline number is 877-857-2945 and will be available

 from 10 a.m. to 10 p.m.
 CT daily.

 How does the coronavirus (COVID-19) spread?

 The spread pattern appears to mirror those of the common cold or flu.
 The virus is thought to spread

 mainly from person-to-person, generally between people who are in close contact with one another (within